Datasets & Resources

 - PCMDI: Program for Climate Model Diagnosis and Intercomparison (PCMDI) develops improved methods and tools for the diagnosis and intercomparison of general circulation models (GCMs) that simulate the global climate.

-- CISL Portal: NCAR's CISL Portal provides a customizable web interface to CISL high-end computing resources and information.
+- ARC Portal: NCAR's CISL Portal provides a customizable web interface to CISL high-end computing resources and information.

 - VEMAP: The Vegetation Ecosystem Modeling and Analysis Project provides a central collection of geographic, vegetation, soil, and site files.